KKI-Herdayani-Elision-Sitio-2406365313/Module-1---Coding-Standards/README.md

 - **Without LSP**: If a new implementation does not behave the same way, the code that depends on it will break in unexpected ways.
 - **Without ISP**: A controller would be forced to know about methods it does not need, making the code harder to understand.
 - **Without DIP**: If a controller directly creates its own service object, it becomes tightly tied to one specific implementation, making it hard to change or test.

+# MODULE 4
+## Reflection
+### Reflect based on Percival (2017) flective questions (in “Principles and Best Practice of Testing” submodule, chapter “Evaluating Your Testing Objectives”)
+TDD means writing tests before writing the actual code, so the tests act as a guide for what the code should do.
+I found this useful because it helped me focus on one thing at a time and catch bugs early.
+However, I sometimes skipped ahead and wrote too much code at once instead of following the RED-GREEN-REFACTOR steps properly.
+Next time I will slow down and only write enough code to make one failing test pass before moving to the next.

+### F.I.R.S.T.
+Principle Reflection
+F.I.R.S.T. stands for Fast, Independent, Repeatable, Self-Validating, and Timely, which are the qualities that make a good unit test.
+Most of my tests are fast and repeatable since they run quickly and give the same result every time.
+However, some tests depend on other tests working correctly first which breaks the Independent principle, and there were times I wrote the implementation before the tests which breaks the Timely principle.
+Next time I will make each test set up its own data and always write the test before the implementation.